GPlates/GPlates/doc-python-api/sample-code/pygplates_reconstruct_regular_features.rst

     # A function to return the centroid of the geometry (point/multipoint/polyline/polygon).
     def get_geometry_centroid(geometry):

-        # See if geometry is a polygon.
         try:
-            return geometry.get_interior_centroid()
-        except AttributeError:
-            # Not a polygon so keeping going.
-            pass

-        # See if geometry is a polyline or multipoint.
+            # See if geometry is a polygon, polyline or multipoint.
-        try:
             return geometry.get_centroid()
         except AttributeError:
-            # Not a polyline or multipoint so keeping going.
-            pass

             # Geometry must be a point - it is already its own centroid.
             return geometry

     # Load one or more rotation files into a rotation model.